It's All About Positioning - The Best Places to Put Indoor Plants

 Indoor Hanging Planters

-If you are tight on space, consider purchasing a hanging planter and hang your plants from the ceiling or walls.
-Just make sure not to hang the plant somewhere where people might constantly bump their heads on it.
-Also, keep in mind that you need to water these plants, so consider the drainage system before hanging them in a specific spot.
-Dill, parsley, thyme, mint, oregano, and many other herbs can thrive well in hanging baskets so maybe consider a hanging herb garden at home.
+If you are tight on space, consider purchasing a hanging planter and hanging your plants from the ceiling or walls.
+Just make sure not to hang them where people might constantly bump their heads.
+Also, keep in mind that you need to water these plants, so consider the drainage system before hanging them.
+Herbs like dill, parsley, thyme, mint, and oregano can thrive well in hanging baskets, so maybe consider a hanging herb garden.

 Get Creative

 Make use of your space by getting creative.
 For example, if you have an old ladder lying around, you can set your plants on its rungs.
-If you’ve got empty spaces above your cupboards, put a plant there too.
+If you have empty spaces above your cupboards, put a plant there too.
 Just remember that heat rises, so if your plants are positioned in high spots, they may require more water.

 More articles